 - Companies that usually gave awards for travel have either opted to provide the cash value instead, or have promised to provide the travel once the pandemic has subsided.

 metroConnections has the technological capacity, extensive experience, and earned insights to help you make your online awards ceremonies a success.
-You can read more about our awards program work here and here.

 Connect with us today to discuss your awards show.